free-marine/learngit/readme.txt

-git is a distributed version control system. git is also free software.
+git is a distributed version control system. git is also free software distributed under the GPL.